s_

-The s_ functions were used to conduct the simulation studies in the Bhatnagar et.al (2017+).
-The s_modules, s_generate_data and s_generate_data_mars are the main functions to generate the simulated data.
+functions were used to conduct the simulation studies in the Bhatnagar et.al (2017+).
+The s_modules

 In the paper we designed 6 simulation scenarios that are constructed to illustrate different kinds of relationships between the variables and the response.
-For all scenarios, we have created high dimensional data sets with \( p \) predictors, and sample sizes of \( n \).
-We also assume that we have two data sets for each simulation - a training data set where the parameters are estimated, and a testing data set where prediction performance is evaluated, each of equal size \( n_{train} = n_{test} \).
-The number of subjects who were exposed (\( n_{E=1}=100 \)) and unexposed (\( n_{E=0}=100 \)) and the number of truly associated parameters (\( 0.10 * p \)) remain fixed across the 6 simulation scenarios.
+For all scenarios, we have created high dimensional data sets with p predictors, and sample sizes of n.
+We also assume that we have two data sets for each simulation - a training data set where the parameters are estimated, and a testing data set where prediction performance is evaluated, each of equal size ntrain = n*tes**t.
+The number of subjects who were exposed (nE = 1 = 100) and unexposed (nE = 0 = 100) and the number of truly associated parameters (0.10 * p*) remain fixed across the 6 simulation scenarios.

 Let

-where \( Y ^ * \) is the linear predictor, the error term \( \varepsilon \) is generated from a standard normal distribution, and \( k \) is chosen such that the signal-to-noise ratio is 0.2, 1 and 2 (e.g. the variance of the response variable \( Y \) due to \( \varepsilon \) is \( 1/SNR \) of the variance of \( Y \) due to \( Y^* \)).
+where Y* is the linear predictor, the error term ε is generated from a standard normal distribution, and k is chosen such that the signal-to-noise ratio SNR = (Var(Y*)/Var(ε)) is 0.2, 1 and 2 (e.g. the variance of the response variable Y due to ε is 1/SNR of the variance of Y due to Y*).

-We generate covariate data in 5 blocks using the s_modules function which is a wrapper of the simulateDatExpr function from the WGCNA package in R (version 1.51).
+(version 1.51).
 This generates data from a latent vector: first a seed vector is simulated, then covariates are generated with varying degree of correlation with the seed vector in a given block.

-For the unexposed observations (\( E=0 \)), only the predictors in the yellow block were simulated with correlation, while all other covariates were independent within and between blocks.
-For the exposed observations (\( E=1 \)), all 5 blocks contained predictors that are correlated.
+For the unexposed observations (E = 0), only the predictors in the yellow block were simulated with correlation, while all other covariates were independent within and between blocks.
+For the exposed observations (E = 1), all 5 blocks contained predictors that are correlated.

-For simplicity, we will refer to the simulated data as gene expression data, with each column of the design matrix being a gene.
-First we generate gene expression data for \( p=1000 \) genes, independently for the 100 unexposed (d0) and 100 exposed (d1) subjects using the s_modules function.
-The exposed subjects are meant to have correlated genes while the unexposed subject don't.
-The modProportions argument is a numeric vector with length equal the number of modules you want to generate plus one, containing fractions of the total number of genes to be put into each of the modules and into the "grey module", which means genes not related to any of the modules.
-In the following examples we generate 5 modules of equal size (15% of \( p \) each module) plus 1 "grey" module (25% of \( p \))
+argument is a numeric vector with length equal the number of modules you want to generate plus one, containing fractions of the total number of genes to be put into each of the modules and into the “grey module”, which means genes not related to any of the modules.
+In the following examples we generate 5 modules of equal size (15% of p each module) plus 1 “grey” module (25% of p)

 pacman::p_load(eclust)